State of the Industry Impacts Timeshare Exit (2026 Guide)

 • Moved into different resorts

-• Converted into points-based systems
+• Fixed weeks owners are converted into points-based systems

 • Offered buyouts or surrender options